isaacs/node-lru-cache/README.md

 If `fetchMethod` is not provided, then `cache.fetch(key)` is equivalent to `Promise.resolve(cache.get(key))`.

-The `signal` object is an `AbortSignal` if that's available in the global object, otherwise it's a pretty close polyfill.

 If at any time, `signal.aborted` is set to `true`, or if the `signal.onabort` method is called, or if it emits an `'abort'` event which you can listen to with `addEventListener`, then that